 There are several blogs I follow; I read them whenever I can.
 Sometimes I just read, and other times I read and comment.
 Only a small percent of blog readers take time to comment.
 The reasons are many: too busy, a lack of confidence, not knowing what to say, fear, and so forth.
 There are, however, some reasons why we should comment.
 Here are three:

 1) To Interact With Others: The biggest reason to comment is to connect with other likeminded readers.
 Some do more than just comment on the post, they also comment on other comments.
 Just remember to keep things positive and civil.
 Don’t say something online you wouldn’t say in person to your closest friends.

-2) To Connect With the Author: As we read blogs, we get to know the author, but the author doesn’t know us at all, though most want to.
+2) To Connect With The Author: As we read blogs, we get to know the author, but the author doesn’t know us at all, though most want to.
 Adding relevant comments, with appropriate self-disclosure allows the author (and other readers) to get to know us.
 And don’t we all want to be known?

-3) A Link to Our Site: Though it’s secondary, most commenting programs allow us to include a link to our website when we comment.
+3) A Link to Our Site: Though it’s secondary, most commenting programs allows us to include a link to our website when we comment.
 This is good for search engine optimization (SEO), and it provides a means for others to learn more about us if they wish.

 4) Not to Promote Our Book: Commenting on blogs is not the place to promote ourselves or our books.
 Comments are for dialogue not marketing.
-Avoid the temptation.
+Avoid temptation.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!